stanac/LiteApi/README.md

 ---

-For installation you need to build the framework yourself (no nuget release at the moment) and use middleware in your startup class:
+For installation you need to build the middleware yourself (no nuget release at the moment) and use middleware in your startup class:

 ``` cs